Does smoking or quitting smoking make you tired?

 Sleep issues associated with smoking are largely attributed to nicotine, which is the active ingredient in tobacco products.
 Nicotine is a stimulant but, in the same way that those who overuse coffee in the hope to perk them up – stimulants that are used regularly end up causing tiredness and fatigue – the opposite of the desired effect.
 The result is a variety of sleep issues including insomnia.

-Smokers tend you have fragmented sleep that leads to insomnia, take slightly longer to fall asleep (sleep latency), enjoy less deep sleep (slow-wave sleep), experience more sleep disruptions, and frequently complain about difficulty in either falling asleep or staying asleep.
+Smokers tend to have fragmented sleep that leads to insomnia, take slightly longer to fall asleep (sleep latency), enjoy less deep sleep (slow-wave sleep), experience more sleep disruptions, and frequently complain about difficulty in either falling asleep or staying asleep even though smoking makes them tired.

 Smoking can also increase the likelihood and severity of both snoring and sleep apnoea.
 This is likely due to the effects of harmful chemicals and pollutants present in cigarette smoke—irritants that contribute to swelling of the airway, especially the soft tissues lining the nose and throat.
 Damage to the lungs may lead to other problems and decrease oxygen levels at night.